adityahawaldar-2007/Portfolio/README.md

 # Portfolio
-I tried to make a simple portfolio pf myself.
+I tried to make a simple portfolio for myself.